 Buying an apartment or a house and doing some work on it offers several advantages.
 This allows:

-If you are looking for a prime location in the city center or a particularly profitable rental investment, acquire a property with work may prove to be a wise choice.
-Indeed, recent properties, often built on the periphery, cannot compete with the charm and practicality of well-located old housing.
+If you're targeting a prime location in the city center or looking for a high-yield rental investment, buying a property that needs renovation can be a smart choice.
+Newer developments, often located on the outskirts, simply can’t compete with the charm and convenience of a well-located older property.

-Notary fees for an old property are higher than those for a new property (7% to 8% against 2 to 3%).
-That said, the price of renovation work is not taken into account in the calculation of notary fees, which can represent a significant saving on the overall cost of the real estate project.
+Notary fees for an older property are higher than for a new one — typically around 7 to 8%, compared to 2 to 3% for new builds.
+That said, renovation costs are not included in the calculation of notary fees, which can represent a significant saving in the overall cost of your real estate project.

-With Kyka, you are supported by real estate professionals at each stage of your real estate project:
+With Maison Kyka, you're supported by real estate professionals at every stage of your investment project:

 Lyrod Levy